DonovanLoSg/forexbacktesting/README.md

 <h2>Context</h2>

-A trainer from a trading company need a interactive simulators to explain to the novice about backtesting and moving average strategy.
+A trainer for a trading company need an interactive simulators to explain to the novice about backtesting and moving average strategy.

 ```
 Definition: